quipper/actions-runner/README.md

 When a new version of actions/runner is released,

 1. Renovate creates a pull request to update a dependency
-2. We manually merge it
+2. Renovate automatically merges it
 3. GitHub Actions automatically creates [a release](https://github.com/quipper/actions-runner/releases) corresponding to the runner version

 Here is the versioning policy.